yuya-h-29/pomodoro_timer/README.md

 🍅But it was a giant leap for me.

 🍅Works on both iOS and Android, but I haven't deployed because I don't have Google play console account and app store acount.

+🍅P.S.
+I'm not a huge fan of Tomato.